 The top of the NESPi CASE slides in nicely, and is secured with six screws, which are included.
 It is a top-notch product all around.
 The power button even has a classic NES-esque ‘click’ feel and sound.

 Flipping up the ‘cartridge cover’ flap reveals the Ethernet port and the other two USB connectors.

 Pretty much every aspect of the NESPi CASE oozes quality.
-Turn it and on the left side is quick access to the Raspberry Pi’s MicroSD card reader.
-If your collection gets too big, you can just swap out cards.
+On the left side there is an opening that provides for quick access to the Raspberry Pi’s MicroSD card reader.
+That way, if your collection gets too big you can just swap out cards.
 There’s even a handy storage nook for extra cards on the bottom of the case, which snaps open and closed.
-It is very thoughtfully designed.
+The whole thing is very thoughtfully designed.

 Even the back of the case looks authentic, while providing easy and stable plugs for HDMI, power and composite-out.

 The NESPi CASE is larger than most Raspberry Pi cases, it needs to be due to the added functionality.
 But, it is still quite small, measuring only 1.75in tall by 4.75in wide and 3.75in deep.
 There is enough space inside for a small fan, but I’ve found that the system runs cool enough you shouldn’t need one.
 One important note about the NESPi CASE is that the power button is a straight on/off switch.
 It will not trigger a script to run the shutdown sequence for your Raspberry Pi system.
 As mentioned, Raspbian is a fork of a Linux distribution, and, like all modern operating systems, it doesn’t like being switched off without a proper shutdown.
 So, always remember to shut the system down before turning your NESPi CASE off.